 So, how do I plan a photo shoot?
 Pre-visualising the photos you want will enable you to prepare for them.
 You may consider including your model(s) in this planning stage.
 I like to draw up a list of ideas and discuss this in advance with my model.

 Obtaining a signed model release prior to starting the portrait photo shoot is always a good idea.
-Don’t leave for after or you may never get one.
+Don’t risk leaving it until the end and forgetting about it.